 Almost required equipment:

-Circuit board holder / magnifying glass - Is a pain to balance the board on books etc.
+Circuit board holder - Is a pain to balance the board on books etc. Typically a iron metal base with alligator clips is good enough.
+There are more fancy ones out there too.

 Magnifying headband - Harbor Freight sells a Magnifier Headstrap with Lights for only $5.99 pretty nice quality works good.
-No excuse not to get one.
+So cheap no excuse not to get one.
+1.8X,2.3X,3.7X and 4.8X.

 Small desk lamp for plenty of light